rakenny1985/THA_2/README.md

     * Many of the attributes contain subjective calculations and weighting (which is reasonable given the nature of the characteristics they are trying to conceptualize such as ‘democracy’) so I will need to put a bit of time in to understanding the major components and assumptions made.
 However for this exercise I wanted to use this data to give an idea on the level of institutionalized democracy (‘democ’) and institutionalized autocracy (‘autoc’)
 ### Organization and Naming Conventions Used for the Data
+* Organization: All files (including PDFs, .xls, .xlsx, word) used in support of Python analysis will be kept in this repository in their original form (post user modifications noted above).
+Primary Python coding and analysis will be performed in [Google Colaboratory](https://colab.research.google.com/) for ease of edit and transfers to this repository.
+Primary Python coding file is the only .ipynb file-type.
+*
 ### Next Steps
   * I’d like to merge data on GDP; GDP/capita; Conflict; Natural and Humanitarian disaster status for each country by year.
 Also possibly merge data on their international institution alliances.